Enochen/askpalette/README.md

 # askpalette

-Ever wonder what things look like?
+Ever wonder what colors things are?